brianhockett/Airspace-Transition-Analysis/README.md

 ### 5. `app.py`

-**Purpose:** Streamlit application to interactively display airspace data, including tables and plots of entrances, exits, and transitions for selected aircraft.
+**Purpose:** Streamlit application to interactively display airspace transfer data, including tables and a map for entrances and exits for a selected airspace.

 **Usage:**